magalipujol/Recetas-a-la-carta/ideas.md

 - the recipes that people upload should be sent to me

 # Style
-- TODO style the navbar
+- TODO improve shrink of navbar
 - TODO style the header
 - TODO style the carousel
+- add animation like this one http://anijs.github.io/examples/scrollreveal/
 - add smooth scrolling
 - add favicon